The convex real projective orbifolds with radial or totally geodesic ends: The closedness and openness of deformations: The Hilbert metric on .

-\begin{proposition} Let $l$ be a straight line, i.e., a complete geodesic in the Hilbert metric, $\gamma$ and $x$ be a point of $\tilde {\mathcal{O}} - l$: \begin{itemize} \item There exists a shortest path $m$ from $x$ to $\gamma$ that is a line. \item For any line $m'$ containing $m$ and $y \in m'$, the path in $m'$ from $y$ to the point of $\gamma$ is one of the shortest segements. \end{itemize} \end{proposition} \begin{proof} The distance function $f: l \ra \bR$ defined by $f(y) = d(x,y)$ is a convex function and $f\ra +\infty$ as $y$ tends to ends of $l$.
-Therefore, there is a connected compact interval of minimum of $f$ in $l$.
-Take a geodesic $m$ from $y$ to one of the points of the interval.
+\begin{proposition} Let $\Omega$ be a properly convex open domain.
+Let $P$ be a subspace meeting $\Omega$, and let $x$ be a point of $\Omega - P$\,{\rm :} \begin{itemize} \item[(i)] There exists a shortest path $m$ from $x$ to $P \cap \Omega$ that is a line segment. \item[(ii)] The set of shortest paths have end points in a connected compact subset $K$ of $P\cap \Omega$. \item[(iii)] For any line $m'$ containing $m$ and $y \in m'$, the segment in $m'$ from $y$ to the point of $P \cap \Omega$ is one of the shortest segments. \item[(iv)] When $P$ is a complete geodesic in $\Omega$, outside the compact set $K$, the distance function from $P-K$ to $x$ is strictly increasing or strictly decreasing. \end{itemize} \end{proposition} \begin{proof} The distance function $f: P \cap \Omega \ra \bR$ defined by $f(y) = d(x,y)$ is a proper function where $f(x) \ra \infty$ as $x \ra z$ for any boundary point $z$ of $P \cap \Omega$ in $P$.
+Hence, there exists a shortest segment with an endpoint $x_0$ in $P \cap \Omega$. (i) follows.

-For any point on $m$, the shortest segment to $l$ is again inside $m$ since otherwise, we get a shorter segment from $x$.
-For a point $z$ on $m'$ but not on $m$, suppose that there is a shortest geodesic $m''$ from $z$ to $l$: Then $m'', m', l$ lies on a two-dimensional subspace $P$ and our discussion reduces to $P\cap \tilde {\mathcal{O}}$.
-The methods of Proposition 1.4 in \cite{marg} apply and we are done. \end{proof}

-The endpoint is called the {\em foot} of the perpendicular from $x$ to $\gamma$.
-The foot is not unique but we can show: